United States: national security review

 Critical infrastructure is defined as those systems and assets, whether physical or virtual, that are so vital to the United States that the incapacity or destruction of such systems or assets would have a debilitating impact on national security.

 What is a covered transaction?

-The Act applies to any ‘covered transaction’, such as a transaction by or with any foreign person that could result in direct or indirect control of a US business by a foreign person.6 Each of these terms is further defined in the regulations.
+FINSA applies to any 'covered transaction', defined in the relevant regulations as a transaction by or with any foreign person that could result in direct or indirect control of a US business by a foreign person.

 A 'transaction' includes mergers, acquisitions or takeovers, and can include the acquisition of an ownership interest, the conversion of convertible voting instruments (whether debt or equity) and the formation of a joint venture.

-The concept of control is broader than in the US antitrust context, because it is based on function rather than structure.
-Control turns on the ability to determine, direct or decide matters affecting an entity, and the regulations specifically recognise dominant minority control.7 In practice, CFIUS interprets control very broadly.
+The concept of control is broader than in the US antitrust context because it is based on function rather than structure.
+Control turns on the ability to determine, direct or decide important matters affecting an entity, and the regulations specifically recognise dominant minority control.

 Foreign persons include any foreign national, foreign government or foreign entity, or any entity over which control is exercised or exercisable by a foreign national, foreign government or foreign entity.

 A US business is one engaged in interstate commerce in the United States and thus is not limited to businesses incorporated in the United States.

 The notification must include substantial information regarding the nature of the transaction, the nature of the business to be acquired and the identity of the foreign acquiring person.
 The specific information that must be included is outlined in the regulations.